Solving Superconducting Quantum Circuits in Dirac's Constraint Analysis Framework

-with $\Psi$ an external source.
-In \cite{dual} the authors have advocated a dual approach using loop charge representation to quantize the SQC.
-In the Dirac scheme this model is simple since clearly there are no (Hamiltonian) constraint.
+with $\Psi$ an external source, $\phi_1$ is the flux associated with Cooper pairs and $\phi_2$ is the loop charge \cite{dual}.
+In \cite{dual} a dual approach using loop charge representation to quantize the SQC is applied but in DCA it is an easily solvable simple model without constraints.